pmitev/to-awk-or-not/docs/Case_studies/manipulating_vcf.md

 ## Hints, ordered by subject.
 Don't use them unless necessary.
+They are not good code examples.

 ### Overall, an example of things to look for